51sec/camera/README.md

 The code has been put into index.php file under photos folder to make the whole project easy to use.

 - https://camera51.herokuapp.com/photos : simple file manager to manage your photos.
 You can view or delete the photos taken by this app.

+Notes:
+Original Code is from SunPma's blog post,“https://sunpma.com/994.html”.
+I tanslated all to English and add simple-file-manager code into it.
+All codes are belongs to original authors.